 Why is my pesto separating?

-It is natural for your olive oil to start separating from the herbs, cheese and nuts after your pesto sits for a while.
+It is natural for your olive oil to start separating from the herbs, cheese and nuts after it sits for a while.
+You may notice a thin layer of olive oil on the surface of the pesto.
 This does not mean you have done anything wrong.
-Simply use a spoon to evenly mix your pesto before serving.
+Simply use a spoon to evenly mix it before serving.

 Will pesto freeze well?

 Pesto freezes quite well.
-So if you make a large batch and you can’t use it up, you can store it in a small glass container or even multiple small containers if you want to be able to take out one or more servings at a time to use with your meals.
+So if you make a large batch and you can’t use it up, you can store it in a small glass container or even multiple small containers or ice cube trays.
+That way you can take out one or more servings at a time to use with your meals.

 Do I need to blanch basil for pesto?

 Many recipes call for blanching basil.
-This is generally for colour and textural purposes.
-However, you do not need to blanch basil to make an amazing pesto.
+This is generally for color and textural purposes.
+However, you do not need to blanch basil.
 In fact, I find using fresh un-blanched basil makes the freshest, most tasty pesto.
 It’s also easier and faster.

 What is the best cheese for pesto?

-The majority of pesto recipes call for parmesan cheese, but you can also use romano for a stronger flavour.
-To make your pesto vegan, use nutritional yeast, vegan parmesan cheese, or other dairy free cheese alternatives.
+The majority of pesto recipes call for parmesan cheese, but you can also use romano for a stronger flavor.
+To keep it vegan, use nutritional yeast, vegan parmesan cheese, or other dairy free cheese alternatives.

 Overhead view of pesto on cutting board